 - The Relationship Between the Land, the Foundation & Community Participants

 The Relationship of Land, the Foundation & Community Participants

 The International Permaculture Community is an association of individual Participants and their dependents.
 This Association, also known as the Tribe or the community, has been given the permission to steward land from the Community Earth Land Trust Foundation.
-Each Participant will be registered in the books of the Foundation as belonging to this Association.
+Each adult Participant that becomes a Steward will be registered in the books of the Foundation as being a member of the Association (The IPC).

-As per stipulations in the Community Earth Land Trust Foundation each Participant is automatically made a director of the Trust however not all the Board of Directors have to be Participants.
-This way, the leaseholder (the Tribe) have a direct say in the on going decisions and responsibilities of the Trust, as do any previous benefactors (persons), reducing the expenses of the Foundation while also securing the development and stability of the community in perpetuity.
+As per stipulations in the Community Earth Land Trust Foundation each Participant is automatically made a member of the Land Trust however not all the Board of Directors have to be Participants of the IPC.
+This way, the leaseholder (the IPC Tribe) have a direct say in the on going decisions and responsibilities of the Trust, as do any previous benefactors (persons), reducing the expenses of the Foundation while also securing the development and stability of the community in perpetuity.
 While the land remains owned in Trust through the Foundation.

 It is the Community Earth Land Trust that decides on the larger zoning of the land by percentage.
 These zones are usually but not limited too Preserved Natural Habitat, Agricultural, Food Forests & Village zones.
 It is done by percentage to allow the Trust to bide by its own charter while at the same time allowing the Tribe to develop a more detailed plan that suits them as stewards of the land.
 The Trust is also responsible for laying out an ecological charter.